Cryptographic hash functions explained

 Important properties of a hash function are:

-If you enter the same data, you always get exactly the same hash.
+When you input the same data, you always get exactly the same hash.
+This is because the hash function always performs the same calculation.
 Take a password as an example.
 The system only stores the hash of your password.
-When you try to log in again later, the system checks whether the hash matches the new one calculated from the entered value.
-Only in this way do you gain access.
+When you try to log in again later, the system checks whether the hash exactly matches the new hash calculated from the entered value.
+Only in that way do you gain access. -

-A hash cannot be reversed back to the original input.
-This makes it highly suitable for a blockchain.
-Every block in the blockchain contains a unique hash (and sometimes multiple hashes) with embedded transactions.
+A hash cannot be converted back into the original input.
+This means that someone who only sees the hash cannot reconstruct the original data.
+This makes it extremely suitable for a blockchain.
+Each block in the blockchain contains a unique hash (and sometimes multiple hashes) with transactions stored inside.
 It also contains the hash of the previous block.
-If someone tries to tamper with a transaction, the hash changes immediately.
-Since this hash also appears in the next block, the entire chain changes.
-Validators or miners notice this right away.
-An attacker would have to recalculate all subsequent blocks, which is practically impossible.
-This makes manipulation impossible.
+If someone tries to manipulate a transaction by changing a single number or letter, the hash changes immediately.
+Since this hash is also stored in the next block, the entire chain changes.
+This is immediately detected by validators or miners.
+Moreover, an attacker would have to recalculate and revalidate all subsequent blocks to get away with it, which is practically impossible.
+This makes manipulation impossible, ensuring the integrity and immutability of the blockchain. -

 Input processing